cajo22/covid19-dashboard/README.md

 - Matt Collison: the index.html used as a frontend

 ### License
 This software is covered by the MIT License.
-For more information, see LICENSE.txt
+For more information, see LICENSE.md

 ### GitHub link
 This software is hosted on [GitHub](https://github.com/cajo22/covid19-dashboard)